 A combination vehicle with a GVWR of 26,001 or more pounds, provided the GVWR of the vehicle being towed is in excess of 10,000 pounds

 The important thing to note here is that it is the GVWR that counts, not what the vehicle actually weighs.
 Thus, there are many situations that arise where you can have a large pickup truck or SUV pulling a trailer in excess of 10,000 pounds that would make the operator subject to the regulations.
 For example, we have seen this come up with trucks pulling racecars to a racetrack (Road Atlanta is not too far from Atlanta) and trucks pulling a large boat or other watercraft.

-If you have been injured in a trucking accident in the Atlanta area, contact James and his team at 404-418-8507 for a free consultation.
+If you have been injured in a trucking accident in the Atlanta area, contact James and his team for a free consultation from experienced Atlanta car accident attorneys.
 It’s imperative that you hire a trucking accident lawyer who knows the ins and outs of the various state and federal regulations.

 CALL NOW: (404)-418-8501